-scatter are both enhanced in the northern hemisphere.
-Averaging all seasons, SWIR-1 bias and scatter peak at 1.93 ppm and 3.34 ppm, respectively, between 20 and 30° N where the planet's large deserts are located.
+the globe.
+Figure 8 resolves bias and scatter of the SWIR configurations in geographic latitude and season.
+Figure 8a, b illustrate that SWIR-1 bias and scatter are both enhanced in the Northern Hemisphere.
+Averaging all seasons, SWIR-1 bias and scatter peak at 1.93 and 3.34 ppm, respectively, between 20 and 30° N where the planet's large deserts are located.
 Deserts imply bright surfaces and desert dust aerosols which may impact the SWIR-1 retrievals configured under the non-scattering assumption.
-For the SWIR-2 configuration, figure 8 (lower panels) shows a meridional gradient for scatter and an unclear pattern for bias.
+For the SWIR-2 configuration, Fig. 8c, d show a meridional gradient for scatter and an unclear pattern for bias.
 Average SWIR-2 scatter varies between 2.03 ppm (at 15° S) and 3.20 ppm (at 65° N).
 The bias seems to indicate that SWIR-2 retrievals underestimate native GOSAT over the desert latitudes (20° N) and overestimate in higher latitudes (60° N).
-Seasonal variations generally follow the annual average patterns and no clear seasonal dependencies are detectable.
-Figures 9 and 10 show maps of the differences between the native GOSAT configuration and SWIR-1 and SWIR-2 averaged on $1\times1^{\circ}$ for the full record of eight years of GOSAT observations (2009-2016).
+Seasonal variations generally follow the annual average patterns, and no clear seasonal dependencies are detectable.
+Figures 9 and 10 show maps of the differences between the native GOSAT configuration and SWIR-1 and SWIR-2 averaged at 1° × 1° for the full record of 8 years of GOSAT observations (2009-2016).
 The global maps retrace the general observations of the zonal averages shown in Fig. 8.
-SWIR-1 overestimates native GOSAT retrievals throughout the high albedo regions of the Sahara, central Asia, and tentatively in central Australia.
+SWIR-1 overestimates native GOSAT retrievals throughout the high albedo regions of the Sahara, central Asia and tentatively in central Australia.
 SWIR-2 tends to overestimate native GOSAT in the high latitudes and in Amazonia.
 Over the deserts the patterns are mixed.

-Fig. 11 examines correlations of the retrieval differences with selected geophysical parameters similar to the analysis undertaken for TCCON (section 3, Fig. 6).
+Figure 11 examines correlations of the retrieval differences with selected geophysical parameters similar to the analysis undertaken for TCCON (Sect.
+3, Fig. 6).
 Among various parameters tested, most significant correlations are found for the geophysical parameters that control the scattering regime.
-These parameters are surface albedo, SOT, number density of scatterers (N{par}) , center height of the scattering layer (z{par}) , the power-law parameter for the scattering particle size distribution (α{par}) .
+These parameters are surface albedo, SOT, number density of scatterers (N{par}) , center height of the scattering layer (z{par}) and the power-law parameter for the scattering particle size distribution (α{par}).
 As in Fig. 6, particle scattering parameters are taken from the native GOSAT retrievals.
 Generally, the SWIR-1 and SWIR-2 retrievals show parameter correlations which are more significant on the global scale than what has been found for the TCCON evaluation.
 The correlation coefficients R are typically on the order of 0.2-0.3 and peak at 0.5 for the correlation of the SWIR-2 bias with the number density of scatterers N{par} .
-This is true for the SWIR-2 retrievals although the configura-
+This is true for the SWIR-2 retrievals, although the configuration allows for some freedom fitting the particle parameters (DFS = 0.38 on average).
+We also tried a non-scattering variant for SWIR-2 (not shown) which yielded clearly inferior performance (see also Fig. 3) due to correlations with other parameters such as the water vapor column and the slant air mass.